Aman-Clement/Aman-Clement/README.md

 ---

-<h3 OTD<h2 head>"Oklahoma City bomber executed".</h2 head><h3 quote align='center'>"Timothy McVeigh\u2014convicted of the bombing of a federal building in Oklahoma City on April 19, 1995, which killed 168 people in what was then the worst terrorist attack in the U.S.\u2014was executed this day in 2001.".</h3 quote></h3 OTD
+<h3 OTD<h2 head>"Election of Boris Yeltsin".</h2 head><h3 quote align='center'>"On this day in 1991, Boris Yeltsin became the first popularly elected leader of Russia (then part of the Soviet Union).
+He remained president of Russia as it transitioned to an independent state until he resigned on the last day of 1999.
+Find out why the Soviet Union collapsed".</h3 quote></h3 OTD